-For businesses that trade with the public (i.e., an internet business or an airline), there are two options: your company can elect to be taxed at either a flat rate of 3% or to pay an annual tax of 20,000 Malaysian ringgit (around US $5,000).
+For businesses that trade with the public (i.e., an internet business or an airline) you’ll be subject to a flat rate of 3%.

 Like any other offshore jurisdiction, the government does require you to pay an annual fee of around $750.
 It’s more expensive than a place like Seychelles, but it comes with a better image.

 The government also requires you to file an annual report with a statement of your accounts.
 This puts Labuan in line with other stable offshore centers like Hong Kong which require a bit of extra reporting.

 If you’re looking for something more than just a boiler plate locale, this can work to your advantage and may be worth the extra expense.